“What were the Circumstances of Your Departure?”

 Never say “Why did you leave Company A?”
 By using the word “leave”, you imply that the candidate made the choice to depart.
 This presumption gives the candidate an opening to provide all sorts of truthful info about things that were lacking at Company A, but may completely conceal the real truth – that the candidate was actually let go.

 It is better to ask “What were the circumstances of your departure from Company A?”
 A quick and straightforward answer to this is a somewhat reliable indicator of truth: “I was in the third round of a series of layoffs;” “A new President came in and changed out the management team;” “I saw the writing on the wall that the company was declining in sales and might close my facility, so I started looking and found Company B before the layoffs happened.”
 These are “clean” responses.
 Even such straightforward answers still invite a bit more scrutiny, though.
-So if a candidate says that new management brought in a new team, I ask how many executives were change; for what reasons; and were they all let go at once.
+So if a candidate says that new management brought in a new team, we ask how many executives were change; for what reasons; and were they all let go at once.
 Upon probing this response, you may often find that this particular person was the only one let go within a particular year!

 Beware of responses like “It was a mutual decision.”
 It never is.
 Mutual means the boss wanted this person out.
 Also beware of “I resigned.”
 Why?
 What was happening to cause you to resign?
 Were you asked to resign?
 Did you get a severance package?
 Many resignations are mere formalities or simple word-smithing to cover up a firing.